 Many hospitals in Papua New Guinea are not equipped to deal with Westerners and sometimes resent seeing patients who are not locals as the resources are very limited.

 There are a few major hospitals in Port Moresby, but again they are not up to Western Standards and should be avoided.
-In the event that you absolutely had to have treatment in Papua New Guinea, I would recommend the Pacific International Hospital in Port Moresby and be prepared to pay up front and a lot of money. about 6 years agoAnswered by Lisa via WorldNomads.com
+In the event that you absolutely had to have treatment in Papua New Guinea, I would recommend the Pacific International Hospital in Port Moresby and be prepared to pay up front and a lot of money. over 6 years agoAnswered by Lisa via WorldNomads.com

 I went to the hospital/facility for an xray of my ankle when I severely injured it.
 Didn't have any problems.
-If you can find a missionary doctor (as missionaries seem to abound there), they'd be more accustomed to western patients, but still might refer you to the hospital/clinic in Goroka for some tests/procedures (as was my case) over 4 years ago
+If you can find a missionary doctor (as missionaries seem to abound there), they'd be more accustomed to western patients, but still might refer you to the hospital/clinic in Goroka for some tests/procedures (as was my case) almost 5 years ago